 Since meeting his Guru Shri K. Pattabhi Jois in 1989, he has traveled to Mysore, India every year to continue his studies.

-Over a 21 year period of study, Peter lived in India three to twelve months of every year; Immersing himself in the rich tradition of this ancient practice, guided by Guruji's masterful hand.
+Over a 21 year period of study, Peter lived in Mysore three to twelve months of each year; Immersing himself in the rich tradition of this ancient practice, guided by Guruji's masterful hand.
 During this period he undertook Sanskrit studies with senior teacher Professor Sri Narayanacharya.
 Peter also received instruction from Guruji on the accompanying Pranayama for advanced asana practice.

-Peter is one of only a few senior teachers worldwide who have been certified by Guruji to teach 4th series.
+Peter is one of only a few senior teachers worldwide who have been certified by Guruji to teach 4th series, and he has been awarded placement on Sharath Jois' honorary teacher list.

 Every opportunity Peter has to teach the practice connects him to his beloved teacher, and his teacher before him.
 Read more about the lineage.